Introducing New Zealand

 Though the island nation is geographically small, the sweeping landscapes seem immense with their jagged mountain peaks, rolling hills, sparkling beaches, scenic fjords, raging rivers, and pristine lakes.

-New Zealand is an adventurers paradise with opportunities to try activities like scuba diving, hot air ballooning, rock climbing, and other extreme sports, especially in adrenaline-packed Queenstown, the 'extreme sport capital of the world'.
+New Zealand is an adventurers paradise with opportunities to try activities such as scuba diving, hot air ballooning, rock climbing, and other extreme sports, especially in adrenaline-packed Queenstown, the 'extreme sport capital of the world'.

 New Zealand seems to be located at the end of the world, and the long flight is off-putting for many travellers.
 However, the rich rewards of a holiday spent in the 'land of the long white cloud' are immeasurable.